 Fact: The truth is that many insurance companies do offer coverage for certain stages of IVF, IUI, and other fertility treatments.
-What is covered in an insurance policy varies from company to company.
+The coverage in an insurance policy varies from company to company.
 It is possible that some may only cover the cost of screening, examinations and initial testing required to determine infertility and its causes.
 While some may cover the treatments and medications as well.

-The type of treatments that are covered also varies depending on the policy.
+The type of covered treatments also varies depending on the policy.
 Some policies may cover Intrauterine Insemination (IUI) when used with the medication to increase ovulation but may not cover anything for In Vitro Fertilization (IVF).
 It is also possible that some may cover both or nothing at all.

 In addition to all this, 15 states require insurance companies to include infertility treatments in their policies, though what is covered also varies from state to state.

 It is important to study your policy to determine up to what extent you may be covered.
-Many fertility clinics have financial counselors who can answer questions about your insurance benefits and what all is covered.
+Many fertility clinics have financial counselors who can answer questions about your insurance benefits and what falls under its coverage.

 Myth: IUI and IVF are the only options for infertility

 Fact: The truth is that there are many options for couples experiencing infertility.
-Treatment protocols are tailored to each couple and are dependent on factors like age, BMI, results of testing, etc. Here are some examples of alternative treatment options:
+The procedure tailors treatment protocol to each couple and are dependent on factors like age, BMI, results of testing, etc. Here are some examples of alternative treatment options:

 - A woman may not be able to ovulate because of a problem with her thyroid gland.
 Treatment with a thyroid hormone can restore ovulation allowing for pregnancy.

 - For men with decreased semen motility, IUI may be the best treatment option.